MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Configuring-Microsoft-Dynamics-NAV-Web-Client-by-Modifying-the-Web.config-File.md

         `<add key="keyname" value="keyvalue"/>`

-    `keyname` is the name of the configuration setting and `keyvalue` is the value.
+    The `keyname` is the name of the configuration setting and the `keyvalue` is the value.

     For example, in the navsettings.json file, the configuration setting that specifies the Windows credential type for authenticating users is: